Tuesday, February 27, 2018

 • Place 6 glass cups on a plate or small tray.
 (Each serving will be a little less than half a cup, so pick your size accordingly.
 I used my Pampered Chef 1-Cup Prep Bowls)

-• Place sugar, cornstarch, and salt into a medium size heavy bottomed saucepan.
+• Place sugar, cornstarch, cocoa powder, and salt into a medium size heavy bottomed saucepan.

 • Whisk together the milk and the egg yolks, and then whisk the liquid into the saucepan with the dry ingredients.